-Getting to know a face of Ingham County
+Getting to know a Face of Ingham County

 LANSING, Mich.
-(WILX) -Studio 10 loves to highlight locals in our community and get to know the ‘Faces of Ingham County.’
+(WILX) -Studio 10 loves to highlight locals in our community as we get to know the ‘Faces of Ingham County.’

-Dr. James Peters, DDS has had his dental practice in the Mason area for decades.
+Noel Heikkinen is a pastor at Riverview Church and says he loves serving the people of his community and has noticed a shift in positive attitudes.

-Peters says Mason is a great place to have business and raise a family.
+“I’ve watched as our community has gone from being largely pessimistic, to largely optimistic and so the people who are here it just feels like they no longer feel like they’re stuck here,” said Heikkinen, “They’re like no, I want to be here, I want to love Lansing, I love this area and so it’s kind of cool to have lived through that transformation.”

 Faces of Ingham County is brought to you by EXIT Realty.